MicroEJ/docs/KernelDeveloperGuide/gettingStarted.rst

 -  ``mymodule.out``: The Firmware Binary to be programmed on device.

--  ``mymodule.kpk``: The Firmware Package to be imported in a MicroEJ Store.
+-  ``mymodule.kpk``: The Firmware Package to be imported in a MicroEJ Forge instance.

--  ``mymodule.jpf``: The Virtual Device to be imported in MicroEJ Studio.
+-  ``mymodule.vde``: The Virtual Device to be imported in MicroEJ Studio.

 -  ``mymodule-workingEnv.zip``: This file contains all files produced by